-According to the results of the First All-Russian Competition of Young Orchestra Artists, the RNYSO united 100 talented musicians under the age of 30 from 28 cities of Russia; today it consists of 108 musicians.
 In its creative work, the orchestra combines Russian musical traditions and international experience, solving three fundamental questions – art, educational and enlightenment.
-This combination of functions, none of which is auxiliary, has no analogues.
+Such combination of functions, none of which is auxiliary, has no analogues.

-The orchestra performed under the direction of outstanding conductors: Valery Gergiev, Vladimir Fedoseev, Mikhail Jurowski, Alexander Sladkovsky and Jean-Christophe Spinosi.
-Denis Matsuev, Julian Rachlin, Pavel Milyukov, Dmitry Masleev and a whole galaxy of talented young soloists, including the winners of the 16th International Tchaikovsky Competition – Sergey Dogadin, Anastasia Kobekina, Alexandre Kantorow, Konstantin Emelyanov, Mao Fujita and Kenneth Broberg.
-RNYSO concerts are held on the two main stages of the Moscow Philharmonic, in the Great Hall of the Moscow Conservatory, the Great and Minor Halls of the State Kremlin Palace, the Mariinsky-2 Concert Hall, on Red Square in Moscow, and have been broadcast by Medici.tv.
+An important role in the development of the project participants is played by the work with outstanding conductors, under whose leadership the musicians prepare and present concert programs covering a wide range of eras and styles.
+The orchestra performed under the direction of outstanding conductors: Valery Gergiev, Vladimir Fedoseev, Mikhail Jurowski, Alexander Lazarev, Alexander Sladkovsky and Jean-Christophe Spinosi.
+Denis Matsuev, Julian Rachlin, Pavel Milyukov, Dmitry Masleev and a whole galaxy of talented young soloists, including the winners of the 16th International Tchaikovsky Competition – Sergey Dogadin, Anastasia Kobekina, Alexandre Kantorow, Konstantin Emelyanov, Mao Fujita and Kenneth Broberg played with the orchestra.
+Collaboration with renowned soloists gives young artists the opportunity to master the art of interpretation and brings them to high standards of ensemble playing.

 From the first days, the RNYSO also functions as a Symphony Academy: creative classes and master classes are an integral part of the life of the collective.
-Tutors from the Svetlanov Symphony Orchestra, the National Philharmonic Orchestra of Russia, the Royal Concertgebouw Orchestra, the Bolshoi and Mariinsky Theatre Orchestras, the MusicAeterna Orchestra and the Ensemble Matheus work with young musicians.
-Within the framework of the academy, in the first year alone, musicians completed more than 1400 hours of classes with teachers and soloists of the best Russian and foreign orchestras.
-Thus, from the first years, RNYSO artists have become familiar with the world standards of orchestral performance, learn to freely navigate the stylistic diversity of music and master a wide repertoire.
+Tutors from the Svetlanov Symphony Orchestra, the National Philharmonic Orchestra of Russia, the Russian National Orchestra, the Tchaikovsky Symphony Orchestra, the Saint Petersburg Philharmonic Symphony Orchestra, the Bolshoi, Mariinsky and Mikhailovsky Theatre Orchestras, MusicAeterna Orchestra, Ensemble Matheus, the Royal Concertgebouw Orchestra, the Zurich Opera Philharmonic Orchestra, the Orchestre National du Capitole de Toulouse, the Boston Symphony Orchestra, the Bavarian Radio Symphony Orchestra, the Jerusalem Quartet, universities of Boston, Stuttgart, Graz, Lugano and Brussels work with young musicians.
+Thus, from the first years, RNYSO artists have become familiar with the world standards of orchestral performance, learn to freely navigate the stylistic diversity of music and get a powerful creative incentive for professional implementation.